GandalfTea/Notebooks/CS/OS/Operating Systems From 0 to 1/x86AssemblyAndC.md

 ### 4.1  objdump

-_objdump_ is a programs that displays information about objet files.
+_objdump_ is a programs that displays information about object files.
 Later it will be used to debug.
 Now we use it to examine how high level source code maps to assembly code.

 Suppose we have an executable binary named _hello_ compiled from _hello.c_ that printsd _Hello World_.
-We can use `objdump -d` to only display assembled contents of executable sections.
+We can use `-d` to only display assembled contents of executable sections.

 ```
 $ objdump -d hello